Cold Case: The Lost MNIST Digits: Recreating MNIST

 \subsection{MNIST trivia}

 The reconstruction effort allowed us to uncover a lot of previously unreported facts about MNIST. \begin{enumerate} \item There are exactly three duplicate digits in the entire NIST handwritten character collection.
 Only one of them falls in the segments used to generate MNIST but was removed by the MNIST authors. \item The first 5001 images of the MNIST test set seem randomly picked from those written by writers \#2350-\#2599, all high school students.
-The next 4999 images are the consecutive NIST images \#35,000-\#39,998, in this order.
-They have been written by only 48 Census Bureau employees, writers \#326-\#373.
-Although this small number of writers could make us fear for statistical significance, these images are comparatively very clean and contribute little to the total test error. \item Even-numbered images among the 58,100 first MNIST training set samples exactly match the digits written by writers \#2100-\#2349, all high school students, in random order.
+The next 4999 images are the consecutive NIST images \#35,000-\#39,998, in this order, written by only 48 Census Bureau employees, writers \#326-\#373, as shown in Figure~\ref{fig:histogram}.
+Although this small number could make us fear for statistical significance, these comparatively very clean images contribute little to the total test error. \item Even-numbered images among the 58,100 first MNIST training set samples exactly match the digits written by writers \#2100-\#2349, all high school students, in random order.
 The remaining images are the NIST images \#0 to \#30949 in that order.
-The beginning of this sequence is in fact visible in Figure~\ref{fig:train20}.
-This means that half of the images found in a typical minibatch of consecutive MNIST training images are likely to have been written by the same writer.
+The beginning of this sequence is visible in Figure~\ref{fig:train20}.
+Therefore, half of the images found in a typical minibatch of consecutive MNIST training images are likely to have been written by the same writer.
 We can only recommend shuffling the training set before assembling the minibatches. \item There is a rounding error in the final centering of the 28x28 MNIST images.
 The average center of mass of a MNIST digits is in fact located half a pixel away from the geometrical center of the image.
-This is important because training on correctly centered images and testing on the MNIST test set gives substantially worse performance. \item A slight defect in the MNIST resampling code generates low amplitude periodic patterns in the dark areas of thick characters.
-These patterns, illustrated in Figure~\ref{fig:waves}, can be traced to a 0.99 fudge factor that is still visible in the Lush legacy code.\footnote{See \url{https://tinyurl.com/y5z7abyt}} The period of these patterns depend on the relative sizes of the input and output images passed to the resampling code.
-This is how we were able to determine that small NIST images were not upsampled to 20x20 size by directly calling the resampling code, but by first doubling their resolution, and then downsampling to size 20x20. \item There is something bizarre about the conversion of the continuous-valued pixels of the subsampled images into integer-valued pixes.
-Our current code linearly maps the range observed in each image to the interval [0.0,255.0] and then rounds to the closest integer.
-However, comparing the pixel histograms (see Figure~\ref{fig:pixels}) shows that MNIST has substantially more pixels with value 128 and less pixels with value 255.
+This is important because training on correctly centered images yields substantially worse performance on the standard MNIST testing set. \item A slight defect in the MNIST resampling code generates low amplitude periodic patterns in the dark areas of thick characters.
+These patterns, illustrated in Figure~\ref{fig:waves}, can be traced to a 0.99 fudge factor that is still visible in the Lush legacy code.\footnote{See \url{https://tinyurl.com/y5z7abyt}} Since the period of these patterns depend on the sizes of the input images passed to the resampling code, we were able to determine that the small NIST images were not upsampled by directly calling the resampling code, but by first doubling their resolution, then downsampling to size 20x20. \item Converting the continuous-valued pixels of the subsampled images into integer-valued pixels is delicate.
+Our code linearly maps the range observed in each image to the interval [0.0,255.0], rounding to the closest integer.
+Comparing the pixel histograms (see Figure~\ref{fig:pixels}) reveals that MNIST has substantially more pixels with value 128 and less pixels with value 255.
 We could not think of a plausibly simple algorithm compatible with this observation. \end{enumerate}